 The VoltX 12V 100Ah lithium battery and VoltX 12V 200Ah Pro lithium battery represent two distinct approaches to portable power, each with specific advantages for different users.
 In terms of capacity and energy output, the 100Ah model delivers 1,280Wh while the 200Ah Pro doubles this to 2,560Wh, essentially providing twice the runtime for the same load – crucial for extended off-grid adventures.
 The physical dimensions reveal another critical difference: the 100Ah weighs just 10.8kg compared to the 200Ah Pro's 19kg, making the smaller unit significantly easier to handle and ideal for weight-sensitive applications, such as smaller caravans or portable setups.

 Both models boast an exceptional lifespan of approximately 4,000 cycles, showcasing the superior longevity of LiFePO4 technology compared to traditional lead-acid batteries.
 Their discharge capabilities differ slightly: the 100Ah handles 200A for 5 seconds, while the 200Ah Pro delivers up to 300A — useful for starting high-draw appliances.
 Warranty terms also vary, with 3 years for the 100Ah and 5 years for the 200Ah Pro, reflecting their positioning as different tiers of long-term power solutions.
+For high-capacity solar or industrial systems, Outbax 48V lithium batteries may be preferred since they deliver efficient energy transfer for larger setups requiring higher voltage configurations.

 Matching Battery Capacity To Your Lifestyle